 Use this form to receive at least three senior editors' comments from the Submittable queue on ONE story under 1000 words.
 These comments are general, thoughtful comments about what's working and what's not.
+If you are looking for more specific feedback, please see below.
 If you do not want feedback, we offer a free submissions option and always will.

 Use this form also to receive feedback on a story that has been rejected by SmokeLong, especially if you received a second-tier rejection indicating that the story sparked a discussion among our editors.
 Please indicate RESUBMISSION in the title.